-To the west of Todaiji Temple, Nigatsudo is a smaller temple also part of Todaiji, but an important complex in its own right.
+To the east of Todaiji Temple, Nigatsudo is a smaller temple also part of Todaiji, but an important complex in its own right.
 At sunset, it offers one of the most beautiful scenes in all of Nara.
 You can approach from a path in front of Todaiji, which leads up cobbled steps flanked by ancient stone walls, or from the back of Todaiji, where the path leads to a covered wooden staircase.
 Either way, as you reach the top, the magnificent wooden structure of the main hall looms above you.
 As the sun sets and the lanterns are lit, the views over Nara are unbeatable.

 Paths at the front of the shrine lead to the start of the Mt Wakakusa hiking trail and across to Kasugataisha Shrine, with many small restaurants and tea houses along the way.

 Join a walking tour in Mt.
 Kasuga Primeval Forest